peterj/workshop-material/istio/traffic/README.md

     kubectl apply -f greeter-virtualservice.yaml
     ```

-    Note: don't forget `istioctl kube-inject` when applying `greeter-v2.yaml` if using minimal Istio installation)

 ## 2. Deploy the destination rule

 1. Deploy the destination rule where we define the version subsets (v1 and v2):